-One is insertion loss.
-Choosing filters implies arrayed waveguide gratings (AWGs).
+One is the insertion loss.
+Choosing filters imply arrayed waveguide gratings (AWGs).
 No other filter technology is seriously considered for WDM-PON if filters are used.

 With an AWG, the insertion loss is independent of the number of wavelengths supported.
 This differs from using a splitter-based architecture where every 1×2 device introduces a 3dB loss.
 Using a 1×64 splitter, the insertion loss is 14 or 15dB whereas for a 40-channel AWG the loss can be as low as 4dB.
 Thus using filters rather than splitters, the insertion loss is much lower for a comparable number of client ONUs.

 There is also a cost benefit associated with a low insertion loss.
 To limit the cost of next-generation PON, the transceiver design must be constrained to a 25dB power budget associated with existing PON transceivers.

 To live with transceivers with a 25dB power budget, the insertion loss of the passive distribution network must be minimized, explaining why filters are favored.

 The other main benefit of using filters is security.
 With a filter-based PON, wavelength point-to-point connections result.
 This is an issue with PON where traffic is shared.

 AWG, including Athermal AWG (AAWG) and Thermal AWG (TAWG), is commonly used as optical MUX/DeMUX in WDM systems.
 AAWG have equivalent performance to standard TAWG but require no electrical power, software or temperature.